The Role of EHS in Manufacturing: Improving Health and Safety on the Shop Floor

 At L2L, we believe that EHS is critical not only for compliance but for enhancing overall business performance.
 Integrating EHS into every facet of operations with modern tools like L2L's Connected Workforce Platform can transform it from a background activity to a dynamic force driving manufacturing excellence.

-Redefining EHS in modern manufacturing
+What is EHS in the manufacturing industry?

 EHS management has evolved significantly from its early days of basic safety compliance and environmental conservation.
 It has grown into a sophisticated discipline that blends technology, corporate culture, and proactive risk management to protect workers and the environment while bolstering operational efficiency.
-Today's EHS programs are vital for maintaining productivity and act as an insurance policy against the costs and disruptions of workplace accidents and environmental mishaps.

 The origins of EHS